C.A.R.E. Team (Community Assessment, Response & Education)

 If there is an imminent threat of danger or an emergency please contact Campus Security at (808) 974-7911

-Please note that many times the student can be assisted with direct referrals to other offices for assistance.
-A helpful resource guide can be found at Campus and Community Resources including the UH Hilo Student Emergency Fund and program overview.
-However, when in doubt, always refer.
+Please note that in many cases, students can be assisted through direct referrals to other offices or services.
+A helpful resource guide can be found at Campus and Community Resources, including the UH Hilo Student Emergency Fund.
+However, when in doubt—always refer.

 Example Situations